divyasuneeth/LogAnalysis/README.md

 # LogAnalysis

 This project will run from the command line.
+It is a reporting tool.
 It doesn't take any input from the user.
 Instead, it will connect to that database, analyzes the log data, and prints out the answers to some questions.

 # Quickstart